Mexican pickled jalapenos (chiles en Vinagre)

 How to make Mexican pickled jalapenos?

-To make these easy pickled jalapenos, you have first to prepare the vegetables.
-Peel, slice, and prepare the chilies, carrots, onion, and garlic and set aside.
+To make these easy pickled jalapenos, you first need to prepare the vegetables.
+Peel, slice, and prepare the chilies, carrots, onion, and garlic, then set aside.

 The next step is to put the oil in a glass, stainless steel, or cast iron pot over high heat.
 When it starts to heat up, add the carrots and sauté for a few minutes, then add the onion, garlic, and jalapeno peppers.
 The vegetables mustn’t be browned; the only thing we are looking for is to warm them up a bit so they release their flavors a little.

 To prepare the vegetables, start by pouring vinegar over them and adding the herbs and salt.
 You don’t need to prepare the brine in a separate pot.
 Then, reduce the heat and wait until the mixture comes to a boil.
-Keep an eye on the chili peppers and stir from time to time and wait until their bright green color fades and they turn dark green, which indicates that they are ready.
+Keep an eye on the chili peppers, stirring from time to time, and wait until their bright green color fades and they turn dark green, which indicates that they are ready.

 After turning off the heat, allow the mixture to cool before transferring it to glass jars with lids.
 Be sure to allow enough space for the liquid.
-Tongs are the best tool to use when adding them into a jar.
+Tongs are the best tool to use when adding the ingredients to a jar.

 jalapeños, carrots, onions and garlic in a cast iron pot